Please visit the UOW Library support during COVID-19 page for up-to-date information regarding UOW Library services and facilities.

 You may find more extensive information exists in print (hardcopy), so it’s a good idea to ask the Library!

-Where and how will you look for firsthand accounts and other information from the relevant era relating to your topic?
+Where and how will you look for firsthand accounts and other contemporary information from the historical era relating to your topic?
+You may like to practice your skills with our tutorial below.